pankpy/study-buddy-ai-plug-n-play/README.md

   Select Create new app → Create a new custom app
   In the configuration:
-  App name: QueryNotes AI (or your preferred name) Source folder: Select the MyAssistant folder you created from Git Main file: Select streamlit_app.py
+  App name: QueryNotes AI (or your preferred name) Source folder: Select the folder you created from Git Click Create
-  Click Create

 **5. Deploy the Application**